alpha-dragon-org/.github/profile/ReadMe.md

 The initial release has been divided into four data-modules, each focused on a specific deception or concentration of power in a token: **bundles, snipes, clusters, and security basics**.
 Soon there will be modules that analyze more metrics, developed by our team of builders who can think of them.

-Please consider joining the team by contributing to one of the current bounties, pinned below.
+Please consider joining the team by contributing to one of the current bounties, coming soon.

 ![Screenshot 2025-03-06 at 4 45 30 PM](https://github.com/user-attachments/assets/6292af01-436b-4d15-b3ca-f7918c4a07a9)